According to Xakia’s Legal Operations Health Check, nearly half of corporate Legal Departments are working without a formal plan. It's important to...

 - Celebrate success – or, as The Standish Group recommends, “The executive sponsor should cultivate an atmosphere of accomplishment and focus on execution.”
 When your incremental goals are achieved, the sponsor should provide praise and, if possible, rewards.

 2. User Involvement

-If you have a small legal department, you can engage the entire team.
-For larger departments, consider a focus group that comprises representatives of different job types, locations and technology comfort levels.
+If you have a small in-house legal department, you can engage the entire team.
+For larger legal departments, consider a focus group that comprises representatives of different job types, locations and technology comfort levels.
 Either way, bring users along with you to cultivate belonging and ownership:

 - Explain the project.
 Provide some assurance that you understand users’ needs and concerns.
 Explain the rationale behind the project and its role in the bigger picture of your legal technology roadmap.